Verdicts & Settlements

 A pregnant woman with twins presented to the emergency room with possible premature labor.
 She was 23 weeks pregnant.
 The physician did a vaginal exam and noted her cervix to be dilated at 2 cm.
 Because he did not check the chart, he did not know that two days prior her cervix was closed.
 She was sent home.
 She continued to call in, but the nurses did not tell her to come in.
 Three days later she came to the hospital dilated to 8 cm and in labor.
 The physicians initially stopped the labor with drugs, but the large dilation exposed the fetal sack and an infection occurred causing new contractions.
 The babies were born at 23 weeks six days and both survived.
 Both children have learning disabilities.
 The defense maintained that nothing could prevent premature contractions and that nothing the physician could have done would have altered the course of events.

 A 35-year-old woman had gastric bypass surgery.
 As a result, she had frequent episodes of vomiting and her diet was effected.
 Approximately six months after the surgery, she developed ataxia (inability to walk) and vision problems.
-She was hospitalized for several weeks, but the neurologist could not determine what was wrong so he decided to discharge her to that nursing home.
+She was hospitalized for several weeks, but the neurologist could not determine what was wrong so he decided to discharge her to t nursing home.
 Prior to the discharge, she began to develop mental confusion.
-She had what is known as Wernicke's encephalopathy caused by a thiamine deficiency.
+She had what is known as Wernicke’s encephalopathy caused by a thiamine deficiency.
 All she needed was a shot of thiamine for immediate recovery.
-This disease is usually associated with alcoholics who don't eat and only drink.
+This disease is usually associated with alcoholics who don’t eat and only drink.
 She was transferred to a state university hospital and a diagnosis was made, but it was too late to prevent serious complications including inability to walk and a speech impediment.